: The Dialog element – HTML: HyperText Markup Language

 dialog keyframe animations

-with CSS keyframe animations, there are some differences to note from transitions:
+When animating a with CSS keyframe animations, there are some differences to note from transitions:

-• You don’t provide a @starting-style.
+- You don’t provide a

-• You include the display value in a keyframe; this will be the display value for the entirety of the animation, or until another non-none display value is encountered.
+displayvalue in a keyframe; this will be thedisplayvalue for the entirety of the animation, or until another non-nonedisplay value is encountered. - You don’t need to explicitly enable discrete animations; there is no equivalent to

 Let’s have a look at an example so you can see what this looks like.